SPACECRAFT STRUCTURES AND MECHANISMS - 2022/3

 Expected prior learning: Knowledge equivalent to BEng degree in Electronic/Electrical Engineering or Mechanical/Aerospace Engineering

-Module purpose: The spacecraft structure is the physical platform that supports and integrates subsystems and payload.
+Module purpose: The spacecraft structure is the physical platform that supports and integrates sub-systems and payloads.
 As such, it is of fundamental importance for any spacecraft.
-Through a series of lectures, exercises and coursework, this module gives the students an understanding of the issues that have to be addressed in the design and analysis of spacecraft structures and mechanism.
+Through a series of lectures and exercises, this module gives the students an understanding of the issues that must be addressed in the design and analysis of spacecraft structures and mechanisms.

-In addition, to illustrate the industrial perspective of this subject, there will be two guest lectures, one delivered by an expert of Spacecraft Structures from the European Space Agency and the other by a chief mechanical engineer at SSTL.
+In addition, to illustrate the industrial perspective of this subject, there will be a series of guest lectures from the academia and industry.
+One lecture is delivered by an expert of spacecraft structures from the European Space Agency and the other by a chief mechanical engineer at Thales Alenia Space.

 CIAMPA Francesco (Mech Eng Sci)